 Some of the components of our products are currently provided by only one vendor, or a single-source supplier.
 We may have difficulty obtaining similar components from other suppliers that are acceptable to the FDA or foreign regulatory authorities if it becomes necessary.
-During the last year our mesh supplier informed us that it will not be able to supply the polymer fiber in the future due to issues with raw materials, therefore we purchased inventory which should be sufficient to support our production needs in the next 2.5 years.
-We are currently in the process of finding and qualifying another supplier or other material source which could take up to a year.
+During 2022, our mesh supplier informed us that it will not be able to supply the polymer fiber in the future due to issues with raw materials, therefore we purchased inventory which should be sufficient to support our production needs until the middle of 2028.
+We are currently testing a different source of PET showing equivalent mechanical properties of the original raw material however there can be no assurance that the alternative source will result in successful validation and if we are unable to timely source an alternative supplier this could result regulatory delays and the interruption of our manufacturing and delivery of stents for an extended period of time which would delay completion of our clinical trials or commercialization of our products.

-If we have to switch to a replacement supplier, we will face additional regulatory delays and the interruption of the manufacture and delivery of our stents for an extended period of time, which would delay completion of our clinical trials or commercialization of our products.
 In addition, we will be required to obtain prior regulatory approval from the FDA or foreign regulatory authorities to use different suppliers or components that may not be as safe or as effective.
 As a result, regulatory approval of our products may not be received on a timely basis or at all.

-In addition, we rely on a third-party vendor to perform the sterilization process.
+Finally, we rely on a third-party vendor to perform the sterilization process.
 A third-party vendor's failure to properly sterilize a component may cause delays or disruptions in our manufacturing process.

-The COVID-19 pandemic has caused interruptions or delays of our business plan and if there is a renewed outbreak it may have a significant adverse effect on our business.
+If there is a renewed outbreak of the COVID-19 pandemic, it may have a significant adverse effect on our business.

-In the past, we have been impacted by the COVID-19 pandemic which has caused interruptions or delays of our business plan.
-In particular, we experienced a significant COVID-19 related impact on our financial condition and results of operations, primarily during the year ended December 31, 2020, which we primarily attribute to the postponement of CGuard EPS procedures (non-emergency procedures), as hospitals shifted resources to patients affected by COVID-19.
-If there is a renewed outbreak of COVID-19 if a result in restrictions and safety measures that could cause fluctuations in sales of our products, ability to manufacture, as well as potential disruptions to our supply chain.
+In the past, we were impacted by the COVID-19 pandemic, which has caused interruptions or delays of our business plan.
+If there is a renewed outbreak of COVID-19 it may result in restrictions and safety measures that could cause fluctuations in sales of our products, ability to manufacture, as well as potential disruptions to our supply chain.